-- Infected people can pass a virus to others through large droplets when coughing, sneezing or even talking or singing within a close distance.
-(Staff to use social distancing measures as much as possible, please see Covid-19 risk assessment) - Through direct contact with an infected person: for example, if you shake or hold their hand, and then touch your own mouth, eyes or nose without first washing your hands.
+Infected people can pass a virus to others through large droplets when coughing, sneezing or even talking within a close distance.

-- By touching objects (e.g. door handles, light switches) that have previously been touched by an infected person, then touching your own mouth, eyes or nose without first washing your hands. - Viruses can survive longer on hard surfaces than on soft or absorbent surfaces.
+- Through direct contact with an infected person: for example, if you shake or hold their hand, and then touch your own mouth, eyes or nose without first washing your hands.
+By touching objects (e.g. door handles, light switches) that have previously been touched by an infected person, then touching your own mouth, eyes or nose without first washing your hands. - Viruses can survive longer on hard surfaces than on soft or absorbent surfaces.